 Who are you and how did you become interested in this technology?

 I have a background from business & economics, bioengineering and emerging markets.
 I became interested in this technology because of the potential impact in a variety of areas.
-Currently, technology is developed for a specialised use, but it can easily be developed and adjusted to provide solutions to a wide range of needs.
-I am excited about all the opportunities we have to bring about social impact through this technology!

 What are you doing at work?

 My title is Head of Growth, and my work varies depending on the stage of the sales lifecycle.
 During the Katapult Accelerator programme, I was covering for our CEO while he was abroad, signing new country-level contracts.

 What are the most important concepts in your technology?

 Building better data and putting in place the infrastructure for financial micro-services are probably the most important concepts.
 Our open APIs make us agile in rapidly changing micro environments.

 Why is it exciting?

 It is exciting to see the correlation between doing what you are good at and actually creating real value for people and the environment – doing well by doing good.

 What do you think are the most interesting controversies?